gaphor/presentations/make-your-app-multiplatform/slides.md

   top of pycairo to draw shapes and relationships between the shapes, and generic provides multi dispatch to dynamically dispatch a function or method based on its type.
-- Finally we use tinycss2 for CSS support for theming of the app
+- Finally we use tinycss2 for CSS support for theming of the diagrams

 ---